 What kind of car should the overachieving chick drive?
-On the one hand, a designer car could impress clients and colleagues… but on the other hand, it can also convey that you’re “not working for the money.”
+Do you HAVE to buy a fancy car to impress clients?
+On the one hand, a luxury car could impress clients and colleagues… but on the other hand, it can also convey that you’re “not working for the money.”
 Reader K wonders:

 I’m graduating from law school next month and I’ll be starting at a large regional firm in the Fall.
 For the past 11 years, I’ve been driving an old 2-door Honda.
 It was a great car for commuting to law school, but I’m definitely ready for an upgrade.
 My husband and I have talked about buying a new car and he really wants a higher-end sedan (audi, lexus, acura).
 I would love a luxury car, but I would be equally happy with something more modest.
 I’m worried that if I pull up in an expensive new car on my first day at the firm, my colleagues will assume that 1.
 I don’t really need to work (untrue) or 2.
 I’m materialistic and fiscally irresponsible (also untrue).
 My husband and I are in our 30’s, we’ve both worked and saved for quite a few years, and I have a small amount of law school debt, so it’s within our reach to upgrade.